superkojiman/jekyll-now/_posts/2016-09-08-mr-robot-hacking-challenge.md

 categories: boot2root
 ---

 Time for another boot2root!
 I'm a fan of the Mr. Robot TV series, so I was looking forward to giving this one a go.
-It's been out for a while now and can be downlaoded from [VulnHub](https://www.vulnhub.com/entry/mr-robot-1,151/).
+It's been out for a while now and can be downloaded from [VulnHub](https://www.vulnhub.com/entry/mr-robot-1,151/).
 This challenge is based off the TV show and contains three flags.
 To ensure I was in the proper mood, I put on the [Mr. Robot Soundtrack](https://itunes.apple.com/ca/album/mr.-robot-vol.-1-original/id1111847619), dimmed the lights, kept my power drill beside me, and fired up the official Mr. Robot hacking OS; [Kali Linux](https://www.kali.org/).

 First up, a detailed TCP and UDP port scan to ensure I didn't miss anything.